 - Nebraska—Although not one of the most prolific states on enacting abortion restrictions, it was the first to adopt a 22-week ban (in 2010), and in 2020, enacted a ban on the standard method for abortion after 15 weeks.

 Beyond the 26 states certain or likely to attempt to ban abortion immediately, other states have demonstrated hostility toward abortion by adopting multiple restrictions in the past, but are not likely to ban abortion in the near future.
+Notably, North Carolina has a pre-Roe abortion ban in place, but it is unclear if the state’s law would be implemented quickly.
 However, this analysis may change in the next few years.

 It is also important to remember that Roe would not have to be overturned entirely to start the process of activating some trigger laws.
 If the Court weakens or undermines existing federal constitutional protections, that may be enough momentum for states to start implementing these bans.